morgan-sparks/CnGV-CoGV-Meta-Analysis/Scripts/model scripts/README.md

 ***DO NOT run on personal machine, these will make it very tired (these run for days on remote cluster with 20 or more GB in memory)***

-### Random interceptsmodel for countergradient variation
+### Random intercept model for countergradient variation

 brms_intonly_logtrans_fullrandeff_student_sp.R